 The Vampire Lovers is a 1970 British gothic horror film directed by Roy Ward Baker.
 It was produced by Hammer Film Productions and American International Pictures.

-The plot is loosely based on the J. Sheridan Le Fanu novella Carmilla and is part of the so-called Karnstein Trilogy of films, the other films being Lust for a Vampire (1971) and Twins of Evil (1972).
+The screenplay by Tudor Gates was developed in conjunction with Harry Fine and Michael Style, who brought the project to Hammer and is loosely based on the J. Sheridan Le Fanu novella Carmilla.
+It is part of the so-called Karnstein Trilogy of films, the other films being Lust for a Vampire (1971) and Twins of Evil (1972).
 The three films were somewhat daring for the time in explicitly depicting lesbian vampire themes.

 The film stars Peter Cushing, Ingrid Pitt, Madeline Smith, Kate O’Mara and Jon Finch.